Using Capnography to Confirm Capture with Transcutaneous Pacing (TCP)

-Those of you who have been following me for a while (here and other online forums) know that I have searching for cases where a patient was successfully paced with a Lifepak 12.
+Those of you who have been following me for a while (here and other online forums) know that I have been searching for cases where a patient was successfully paced with a Lifepak 12.

 I have reviewed dozens of cases where the treating paramedic thought the patient was being paced, but the rhythm strips showed only false capture.